 …only one in 300 Frenchmen had the vote in the 1820s …the Belgians …with a British-style Parliament elected a one-in-fifteen franchise.
 Note 1.)
 Things were not so good in the other parts of the United Kingdom: the post-Reform Bill proportion in Scotland was one in eight, in Ireland one in twenty.
 (Source)

-For good measure, this shows what happened when women obtained the voting franchise:
+For good measure and to debunk feminist propaganda, this shows what happened when women obtained the voting franchise:

 That should help to dispel the myth that women did not have any power to influence in the early 20th century.